Brown grease is a costly problem our platform can manage ---

 sustainably and profitably.

-In the US, almost half of all sewer blockages are caused by FOG.
+In the US, almost half of all sewer blockages are caused by FOG, or brown grease.
 Blockages can cause sanitary sewer overflows, which discharge sewage into the environment without treatment.
 Such fatty-oriented blockages cause collection systems and wastewater treatment systems to perform well below capacity, demanding a costly and perpetual response.
 All in all, these blockages result in mandatory repairs that exceed $25 billion annually in the US, and exponentially more worldwide.
 Furthermore, FOG carries high environmental and economic costs arising from its treatment and disposal.
-Rethinking the way FOG is treated at wastewater treatment plants has the potential to change these facilities from net consumers of energy to energy neutral — or even to net producers of energy.
+Rethinking the way FOG is treated at wastewater treatment plants brings enormous benefits to plant operators.

 TOTAL FOG SOLUTIONS®

-- Mitigates sewer-line blockages and sanitary sewer overflows
+- Proven solution to FOG-related problems, e.g., sewer line blockages and consequential sanitary sewer overflows

-- Eliminates landfilling and incineration of FOG – and associated environmental and economic costs
+- Elimination of landfilling and incineration of FOG – and associated environmental and economic costs

 Awareness & Education